jamesmcm/jamesmcm.github.io/source/_posts/2020-10-11-programming-projects.markdown

 # Classic projects

+In this section I list some classic project ideas, in ascending order of time investment / difficulty.
+I'd recommend these to all new programmers.

 ## Sudoku solver

 Since a [Sudoku](https://en.wikipedia.org/wiki/Sudoku) grid is only 9x9, it is feasible to just use Depth First